 This course is a comparative study of the organization and function of eukaryotic (plant, animal, and bacterial) cells.
 Concepts include cell structure, metabolism, biochemistry and molecular genetics.
 Three hours of lecture per week.
-Prerequisites: BIOL 101 or BIOL 102, CHEM 102.
+Prerequisites: BIOL 102 and CHEM 102.
 Fall or Spring.